How to Become a Dermatologists in California

 Obtain California licensure or certification

 California may require specific licensing or professional certification for dermatologistss.
-Requirements vary by state — contact the California Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the California Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in California

 California has an active job market for dermatologists.
+The highest concentrations are in San Diego-Chula Vista-Carlsbad.

-Dermatologists salary range in California
+Dermatologists salary by metro area in California

 Dermatologists careers in other states